daniel-chuang/WEB102-Projects/unit1-valentines/README.md

 ## Notes

-IIt took me some time to format the flexboxes correctly, since it has been a while since I've used those.
+It took me some time to format the flexboxes correctly, since it has been a while since I've used those.

 It also took me some time to get use to the React syntax, but by looking at example from our lecture + lab I was able to figure it out!